Chart Color Schemes

 Household Composition

-Shailer Park features high concentrations of family households, with a median household size of 2.9 people
+Shailer Park features high concentrations of family households, with a higher-than-average median household size

 Family households account for 83.2% of all households, including 42.0% couples with children, 29.6% couples without children, and 10.9% single parent families.
-Non-family households constitute the remaining 16.8%, with lone person households at 14.7% and group households comprising 2.0%.
-The median household size is 2.9 people.
+Non-family households make up the remaining 16.8%, consisting of 14.7% lone person households and 2.0% group households.
+The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households